ShubhThePythonProgrammer/DirectoryEditor/README.md

-# **Directory Editor**
+# **Directory Editor v-0.1**
-# This is a simple directory editor that allows you to create, delete, and rename files in the current directory
+# This is a simple directory editor that allows you to delete, and rename files in the current directory

 ---
 ### Using the `os` module to interact with the file system: